El Paso, TX

-The Clinic Director is responsible for directing, managing, and planning for the Military Family Counseling clinic.
-This clinic provides evidenced based interventions to Veterans and their family members.
+The Clinic Director is responsible for directing, managing, and planning for the Steven A. Cohen Military Family Clinic in El Paso, TX.
+This clinic provides evidenced based interventions to Veterans, their family members, Active Duty and their family members.
 The Clinic Director will assist in the development of staff trainings and the development of resources to provide best practice and evidence-based treatment to clientele.
 The Clinic Director will be responsible for providing supervision for a team of clinicians, case managers, outreach and administrative staff and will be responsible for performance improvement activities.
 The Clinic Director will participate in activities during and in preparation for all accreditation, licensing, or other surveys.
+This position also oversees the budget, insurance billing and credentialing for all providers.
 The Clinic Director must have an understanding of PTSD and issues related to members of the Military and their family members.
 This position will be a community spokesperson for the clinic at a local, state, and national level.

 EDUCATION: At least a Master’s or Doctorate degree from an accredited college or university in the Mental Health or related field.
 Must have acquired all related state licensures and/or certifications.
 Specialized training and experience in evidenced based treatment of trauma a plus.